elvece/jquery-image-filtering-/readme.md

 ## jQuery Filtering && Pagination

-***Note:*** This assignment is not completed in its entierty.
+***Note:*** This assignment is not completed in its entierty (almost done with iteration 3).
 It is a work in progress and needs to be refactored.

 ***This repo contains the solution to this exercise resulting from pair programming with Bradley:***